apolloclark/ansible-role-metricbeat/README.md

-# Ansible Role: filebeat
+# Ansible Role: metricbeat

-Ansible Role to install and configure Elastic metricbeat for Ubuntu.
+Ansible Role to install and configure Elastic Metricbeat for Ubuntu.

 ## Requirements